 - Make sure your headphones’ volume is low so that you can still hear and be aware of your surroundings and hear warning signs.

-- Keep your eyes away from your phone and be attentive to your surroundings.
+- Please keep your eyes away from your phone and be aware of your surroundings.

-- Be aware of the various construction zones in your vicinity.
+- Please keep in mind the various construction zones in your vicinity.

 - Always abide by the safety guidelines posted near construction zones.

-- Never enter a construction zone without permission or proper safety gear.
+- Only enter a construction zone with permission and proper safety gear.

-If you have suffered a personal injury due to a crane accident while on the job.
+Suppose you have suffered a personal injury due to a crane accident while on the job.
 You may be entitled to workers’ compensation.
-Reach out to our qualified workers’ compensation lawyers in Sacramento by visiting our website or giving us a call at 916-288-9193 to schedule your free consultation today.
+Please contact our qualified workers’ compensation lawyers in Sacramento by visiting our website or calling us at 916-288-9193 to schedule your free consultation today.